-It is hard to imagine without such a wedding feastan important attribute as a wedding cake!
-In his memoirs, each couple will always be a time when they are already husband and wife, it is cut along the magnificent splendor and treat guests and each other.
+It's hard to imagine a wedding feast without such an important attribute as a wedding cake!
+The memories of each couple will forever remain the moment when they, as husband and wife, together cut this magnificent splendor and treat guests and each other.

-The tradition to cut the wedding cake takes itsthe beginning of the Roman Empire.
-It is difficult to imagine, but it is already more than 5000 years!
-At that time, however, were not relevant cakes and wedding bread, barley or wheat.
-The groom had a holiday break bread over the bride’s head, and then give the guests a piece, as if inviting to share their happiness.
-Crumbs of bread left on the head of the bride, the groom had to gather and eat together with his chosen.
-Custom this symbolized the wife obedience to her husband.
-A similar custom was in Scotland, but there was bread, oatmeal.
-At the bride’s head friend put a napkin, and was put on top of a basket of bread.
-Too heavy to compare it with today's works of culinary art, as in the form it was only a thin tortilla.
-Although, of course, more important was the fact that it symbolized, and not the external or interior decoration.
+The tradition of cutting a wedding cake originates in the Roman Empire.
+It’s hard to imagine, but she’s over 5,000 years old!
+At that time, however, it was not cakes that were relevant, but wedding bread, barley or wheat.
+The groom was supposed to break the festive bread above the bride’s head, and then give the guests a piece, as if inviting to share their happiness.
+Bread crumbs left on the bride’s head, the groom had to collect and eat with his chosen one.
+This custom symbolized the submission of the wife to her husband.
+There was a similar custom in Scotland, but there was oat bread.
+A napkin was placed on the bride’s head, and a basket of bread was placed on top.
+It is hard to compare it with today's works of culinary art, because in form it was just a thin cake.
+Although, of course, it was more important that he symbolized, and not his external or internal decoration.

-In the Middle Ages in England in the wedding traditions are notused cakes and loaves.
-The young were laid in a small pile of buns.
-To the future family life was happy and many children, a young couple was kissing on the rolls.
-It was only in the 19th century was the beginning of a tradition as a wedding cake.
-Creator of this creation, made in the shape of the dome of the church, became a grocer named Bob Smith.
-Time passes, things change, and some just fantastic shapes not acquired modern wedding "bread."
-This custom caught on around the world, but nothing is eternal.
-Interestingly will look like a wedding cake a couple of hundred years?
+In the Middle Ages in England, wedding cakes and loaves were not used in wedding traditions.
+In front of the young, small buns were laid out in a heap.
+In order for the future family life to be happy and large, a young couple had to kiss on buns.
+And only in the 19th century was the beginning of such a tradition as a wedding cake.
+The creator of this creation, made in the form of a dome of the church, was a grocer named Bob Smith.
+Time passes, everything changes, and what bizarre forms modern wedding "breads" did not take.
+This custom has taken root throughout the world, but there is nothing eternal.
+Curious how a wedding cake will look in a couple of hundred years?